The Jain-Monrad criterion for rough paths and applications to random Fourier series and non-Markovian H\"ormander theory: Jain--Monrad revisited

-holds for all rectangles $[s,t]\times [u,v]$.
+holds for all rectangles $[s,t]\times[u,v]$.
 The constant $C$ can be chosen independently of $h$ and $T$ when considering only rectangles $[s,t] \times [u,v] \subset D_h$.
-The same is true if one replaces $V_{\gamma, \rho}$ by $ V_{\gamma, \rho}^+$. \end{lemma}
+The same is true if one replaces $V_{\gamma, \rho }$ by $ V_{\gamma, \rho}^+$. \end{lemma}

-\begin{proof} \textbf{Step 1:} Consider any square of the form $[s,t]^2 \subseteq I^2$.
-Then we can subdivide this square in $N^2$ smaller squares $(A_{i,j})_{i,j = 1}^N$ with equal side length $\tilde{h}$ which can be chosen such that $h/2 \leq \tilde{h} \leq h$ and $N \leq M$ where $M$ is a number depending on $T$ and $h$.
-Each of these small squares does either lie on the diagonal or its inner part does not intersect with the diagonal.
+\begin{pf} \textit{Step} 1.
+Consider any square of the form $[s,t]^2 \subseteq I^2$.
+Then we can subdivide this square into $N^2$ smaller squares $(A_{i,j})_{i,j = 1}^N$ with equal side length~$\tilde{h}$, which can be chosen such that $h/2 \leq\tilde{h} \leq h$ and $N \leq M$ where $M$ is a number depending on $T$ and $h$; see Figure~\ref{figfigure1}.
+Each of these small squares does either lie on the diagonal, or its inner part does not intersect with the diagonal.
 Hence

 by monotonicity.